 BEEN A WHILE SINCE YOUR LAST VISIT TO THE EYE DOCTOR?
-Book an appointment with an optometrist or ophthalmologist near you today.
+Book an appointment with an eye doctor near you today.

 What is macular degeneration?

 Macular degeneration harms the center portion of the retina — the inside back layer of the eye that captures images we see and sends them to the brain via the optic nerve.
 The central part of the retina, called the macula, is responsible for our central vision.
 It controls our ability to read, recognize faces and colors, drive a car, and see objects in fine detail.

 In 2020, an estimated 196 million people worldwide are living with macular degeneration.
 Advanced age-related macular degeneration (AMD) is the world’s leading cause of irreversible blindness and visual impairment, according to the BrightFocus Foundation, whose funding backs research in macular degeneration and glaucoma.

 People 55 and older are at the highest risk of developing AMD.
 Aside from age, risk factors for macular degeneration include: